 If you were a stick of Blackpool rock, what word (or words) would run through your core?
-Determined?
-Imaginative?
-Fun-loving?
+Kindness?
+Professionalism?
+Creativity?
+Loyalty?
+Humanity?
+Fun?
 Values can be hard to pin down because they’re so deeply embedded in our personality and psyche and they can get covered over by behaviours or lifestyle we’ve fallen into.
-Sometimes, though, it’s helpful to take stock of the things that make us tick and make sure we’re working and living in line with the things that mean most to us.
+Sometimes, though, it’s helpful to take stock of the things that make us tick and make sure we’re working and living in line with the things that mean the most to us.

 The values you have didn’t form overnight.
 Like pieces of sandstone, they have taken shape over many years: some have stood the test of time, whereas others may have worn away with the ebb and flow of life’s experiences.

-It’s easy to get into the habit of straying from or setting aside your values in the pursuit of a seemingly easier life – or simply to fit in with the culture around you, this can happen unconsciously.
-But once in a while, it’s good to take a step back and reflect.
+It’s easy to get into the habit of straying from or setting aside your values in the pursuit of a seemingly easier life – or simply to fit in with the culture around you.
+This can happen unconsciously.
+Once in a while, it’s good to take a step back and reflect.
 Are you living your true values?
 And if not, how might life be better by doing so?

 To support you in getting in tune with your values: as much as possible give yourself some space in your life; allow yourself to be still and quiet; do things which make you feel alive; or perhaps spend some time alone away from your normal environment.